JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Additional Results

 We provide additional results and comparisons to support our claims, discussed in the main paper.

-\textbf{Qualitative Results on Materials. }We provide additional results for decomposition on synthetic materials images in Fig.~\ref{fig:materials2_s}.
+\textbf{Qualitative results on materials. }We provide additional results for decomposition on synthetic materials images in Fig.~\ref{fig:materials2_s}.
 As seen in the main paper, our model is able to recover albedo, shading, and specular components faithfully on synthetic images from Materials dataset.
 Further, we also provide additional comparisons with existing approaches on real material images in Fig.~\ref{fig:mat_compare_s}.
 Results are consistent with the qualitative and quantitative evaluations provided in the main manuscript.

-\textbf{Qualitative Results on Faces. }We provide additional results for decomposition into $2$ and $3$ components on synthetic face images in Fig.~\ref{fig:lumos2_s} and Fig.~\ref{fig:lumos3_s} respectively.
+\textbf{Qualitative results on faces. }We provide additional results for decomposition into $2$ and $3$ components on synthetic face images in Fig.~\ref{fig:lumos2_s} and Fig.~\ref{fig:lumos3_s} respectively.
 As seen in the main paper, our model is able to recover albedo, shading, and specular components faithfully on synthetic images from the Lumos dataset.
-Further, we also provide additional comparisons with other methods in Fig.~\ref{fig:ffhq_compare_s}, along with the results on the real images from the FFHQ dataset in Fig.~\ref{fig:lumos3_real_s}.
+Further, we also provide additional results on the real images from the FFHQ dataset in Fig.~\ref{fig:lumos3_real_s}, along with the comparisons with other methods in Fig.~\ref{fig:ffhq_compare_s}.
 As discussed in the main paper, our method is able to preserve the GAN priors and separate the image into plausible components, without copying shading into the albedo image.

-\textbf{Image Relighting on Faces. }As discussed in the main paper, our modular approach allows leveraging latent space editing capabilities of GANs to modify each image component separately, making it suitable for image modification such as relighting applications.
+\textbf{Image relighting on faces. }As discussed in the main paper, our modular approach allows leveraging latent space editing capabilities of GANs to modify each image component separately, making it suitable for image modification such as relighting applications.
 We show additional image relighting results on real faces in Fig.~\ref{fig:relight_s}.
-After obtaining the inversions for albedo, shading, and specular, we use an off-the-shelf latent space editing method SeFa~\cite{shen2021closedform} on the shading generator to modify the shading image while keeping other components constant.
+After obtaining the inversions for albedo, shading, and specular, we use an off-the-shelf latent space editing method SeFa~\citep{shen2021closedform} on the shading generator to modify the shading image while keeping the other two components constant.
 StyleGAN's disentangled representation allows the identity of the person to remain relatively constant as we modify the shading image.
 As seen in Fig.~\ref{fig:relight_s}, our approach can produce varied novel lighting.